ITACUS ACTIVITY GROUPS AND SPECIAL AMBASSADORS

 The Urban Sustainability activity group was formed during WTC 2018 in Dubai.
 It aims at looking at how the use of urban underground space interacts with the cityscape and contributes to the sustainable development of the city.
 This activity group will work closely together with Working Group 20 of ITA which liaises with the ITA Member Nations on obtaining input on this topic.
 AG2 will use the cases and other research to develop a sustainability framework for underground space development.
 The work will build on previous work done by for example COST Action TU1206 Sub-Urban.
 AG2 Leader: Dr Chrysothemis Paraskevopoulou.

-AG3 - URBAN RESILIENCE
+AG3 - URBAN ADAPTABILITY

 AG4 - THINK DEEP NATIONAL ACTIONS PROGRAMME